Gateshead F.C.: History

+Chart of Gateshead's yearly table positions in the Football league since joining the Alliance Premier League in 1983-84.

 The original Gateshead club was formed in 1899 as South Shields Adelaide and became members of the Football League in 1919.
 In 1930 financial problems saw the club moved to Gateshead, where they adopted the name of their new town.
 However, the club was voted out of the Football League in 1960 and folded in 1973.
 History repeated itself as the South Shields club formed to replace the original one was also moved to Gateshead, becoming Gateshead United in 1974.
 However, they were dissolved at the end of the 1976–77 season.
 A new club was established, taking over from United in the Northern Premier League.
 After three seasons in the bottom half of the table, they finished eleventh in 1980–81, also reaching the first round of the FA Cup for the first time, losing 1–0 at Lincoln City.
 The club finished fourth in the league the following season.

 The 1982–83 season saw Gateshead win the Northern Premier League with a record points tally (100), scoring 114 goals in the process.
 As a result, the club were promoted to the Alliance Premier League.
 After a sixteenth-place finish in their first season in the league, they finished second-from-bottom in 1984–85 and were relegated back to the Northern Premier League.
 The following season saw the club win the Northern Premier League title and the league's Challenge Shield, earning an immediate return to the (now renamed) Football Conference.
 However, they lasted only one season in the Conference, and were relegated back to the Northern Premier League after finishing bottom of the table.

 With the Northern Premier League having gained a second division, Gateshead became members of its Premier Division upon their return to the league.
 They finished eighteenth in 1987–88 and second-from-bottom the following season, but avoided relegation to Division One as no team was relegated to the league from the Conference.
 After this reprieve, the club were runners-up in 1989–90 and were promoted back to the Conference, as champions Colne Dynamoes were ineligible for promotion.
 The following seven seasons saw them in mid-table every season, but after finishing in the relegation zone in 1997–98, they returned to the Northern Premier League.